HelenaUdd/Mimer-in-Unity/README.md

 5. The game will detect if the game is won by either player, or if the game is over and no one won.
 When either player wins, a new entry is added to the database and the highscore list will be updated.

 #### Database communication
 There are two very basic calls to the database.
 One is a `SELECT`-statement, that fetches highscores, and one is an `INSERT`-statement, that adds new entries to the table.
-The `SELECT` statement is called by `ScorePopulator.PopulateHighscoreTable`, and the `INSERT` statement is called by `GameLogic.AddHighscore`.
+The `SELECT` statement is called by `ScorePopulator.UpdateHighscoreTable`, and the `INSERT` statement is called by `GameLogic.AddHighscore`.
 The class `DatabaseCommunicator` has been made a singleton, as in this case, only one connection to one specific server is had.
 This is absolutely not mandatory, multiple connections are supported by Mimer.Data.Client.dll.

 ### Reading more